 When we last left Jenn and Moon, they had just finished talking over their time at the Fit for a Princess Expo.
 Ready for the race recap proper?
 Let’s dive in…

-JENN: I don’t know about you, but I didn’t sleep super well.
+JENN: I don’t know about you, but I didn’t sleep super well the night before the Princess Half Marathon.
 I did that annoying thing I always do when I know it’s imperative that I get up a certain time: a) I dream that I missed the alarm and b) I wake up every hour or so to check.

 MOON: Yes, I would agree that it was a rough few hours.
 Going to sleep early is never easy for me.
 Also, I was really nervous about the race…